Rose-ringed parakeet: Feral birds

-A popular pet, the rose-ringed parakeet has been released in a wide range of cities around the world, giving it an environment with few predators where their preferred diet of seeds, nuts, fruits, and berries is available from suburban gardens and bird feeders.
+A popular pet, the rose-ringed parakeet has escaped or been released in a wide range of cities around the world, giving it an environment with few predators, and where their preferred diet of seeds, nuts, fruit, and berries is available from suburban gardens and bird feeders.

-Feral populations are established in Europe, the U.S., South Africa, the Middle East, Australia and Japan.
-There are stable populations in Florida, California and Hawaiʻi.
+Feral populations are established in Europe, the U.S., South Africa, the Middle East, and Japan.
+There are stable populations in Florida, California and Hawaii.
 Self-sustaining populations are also found in Turkey, mostly in Ankara, İzmir, Istanbul (concentrated in parks), Tunis, Tripoli and Tehran (concentrated in the north side of the city).
-It is also found throughout Lebanon, Israel, Iran, Jordan, the United Arab Emirates, Bahrain, Qatar, and Oman.
+It is also found throughout Lebanon, Palestine, Iran, Jordan, the United Arab Emirates, Bahrain, Qatar, and Oman.
 A small number of escaped birds are present in Australia.

 The specimens in these naturalised populations often represent intra-specific hybrids, originally between varying numbers (according to locality) of the subspecies manillensis, borealis, and/or (to a lesser extent) krameri, along with some inter-specific hybrids with naturalised Psittacula eupatria (the Alexandrine parakeet).

 Where introduced, rose-ringed parakeets may affect native biodiversity and human economy and wellness.

 Europe

 Its adaptations to cold winters in the Himalayan foothills allow it to easily withstand European winter conditions.
-The European populations became established during the mid-to-late 20th century.
+The European populations became established during the late 20th century.

 A Europe-wide count was held in 2015 and found 85,220 rose-ringed parakeets in 10 European countries.